lukaszcz/coqhammer/README.md

 goals using available lemmas.
 The problem is to find appropriate lemmas in a large collection of all accessible lemmas and combine them to prove the goal.
-The advantage of a hammer is that it is a general system not depending on any domain-specific knowledge.
-The hammer plugin may use all currently accessible lemmas, including those proven earlier in a given formalization, not only the lemmas from the standard library or other predefined libraries.
+The advantage of a hammer is that it is a general system not depending on any domain-specific knowledge and not requiring configuration by the user.
+The hammer plugin may use all currently accessible lemmas, including those proven earlier in a given formalization, not only the lemmas from predefined libraries or hint databases.

 Requirements
 ------------